-Broadly, my research is concerned with the new challenges and opportunities of digital connectivity among marginalized populations.
-My most recent research considers populations that are excluded from Internet connectivity in rural areas of California and Oregon.
-I have also taken a recent interest in social classification via algorithms and the possibility for divergent consequences to majority and minority groups.
+Broadly, my research is concerned with the new challenges and opportunities of digital connectivity faced by marginalized groups.
+My most recent research considers people who struggle with Internet connectivity in rural areas of California and Oregon.
+I am also interested in social classification via algorithms and the possibility for divergent consequences to dominant and non-dominant groups.
 Prior to that my regional focus was sub-Saharan Africa and my methodological approach was (and is) ethnographic.
 I am interested in how various kinds of social units – families, villages, peer groups, clubs, firms, and religious groups – receive, translate, and, in a sense, reinvent digital technologies collectively.

 As an ethnographer I am interested especially in emic accounts of technology, that is, how technology is interpreted and understood by receiving populations.
 How do they define functionality and assess efficacy according to their values, beliefs, and priorities?
 How is technology perceived to disrupt or alter an existing moral order and how are such disruptions addressed and reconciled?
 As a sociologist I am also concerned with inequalities in access and the uneven distribution of benefits and risks associated with technology among different social groups within society.
-Through this work I answer new and critical questions raised by global trends that make ever more marginalized and remote populations part of global, electronic networks.
+Through this work I answer new and critical questions raised by global trends that make ever more remote populations part of global, electronic networks.
 My work offers foundational understanding and theoretical grounding to improve design interventions that target such marginal populations aiming to achieve positive social change, poverty alleviation, or empowerment.
 I am an active member of several research communities including Science and Technology Studies (STS), African Studies, and the newly emerging field of ICTD (information and communication technologies and development).
 My work is also read and cited by scholars in information studies, anthropology, communication and media studies, and computer science.

 Keywords: Sociology of Technology, Algorithmic Justice, Political Economy of High Tech, Materiality, User Studies, Ethnography, Qualitative Research Methods

 * * *